 For something a little more relaxing treat yourself to a therapeutic body treatment at The Spa at New York-New York.
 SoHo-style shops, a fitness center and a seasonal pool with cabanas and three hot tubs round out the hotel's amenities.

 Please keep in mind all rooms are non-smoking.
-There is a $250 cleaning fee at checkout.
+If you choose to smoke, there will be a $250 cleaning fee at checkout.
 The property offers plenty of designated areas, including the casino and various bars.

 You don't have to be Frank Sinatra to sing the praises of New York-New York.
 With such a perfect location and so much to do, you'll definitely be able to make a brand new start of it on your Vegas visit.